-The trick here is that the bounce rate was extremely high, with the user closing the site either before it even loaded, or within seconds of it loading.
+The giveaway here is that the bounce rate was extremely high, with the user closing the site either before it even loaded, or within seconds of it loading.
 This is typical of accidental clicks and is relatively easy for Google (and other advertising platforms) to handle.

 Google Play Protect

 One of the growing frontiers for ad fraud is mobile apps, or app malware.
 An example of this is the DrainerBot malware which managed to proliferate through thousands of apps and millions of downloads thanks to some iffy code in a software kit.